solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-custom-onchain-programs.md

 objectives:
   - Create transactions for custom onchain programs
 description:
-  "As well as popular programs like the 'system' and 'memo' programs, there are many other Solana programs.
-We can make instructions for arbitrary programs using web3.js 'TransactionInstruction' constructor."
+  "Make instructions for arbitrary programs using the 'TransactionInstruction' constructor."
 ---

 ## Summary